-We provide domestic violence and sexual assault violence advocacy assistance to victims of crime.
+We provide domestic violence and sexual assault advocacy assistance to victims of crime.

 Beacon of Hope Crisis Center has formulated partnership programs with Speedway, Lawrence, Southport, Beech Grove and Greenwood police departments.
 Beacon of Hope victim advocates work with law enforcement to follow up on domestic violence and sexual assault cases and when needed will arrive in partnership ready to assist victims.
 This program is breaking the cycle of abuse and educates victims about all of the resources available to assist them with leaving the situation and achieving freedom from the grip of domestic violence and sexual assault.

 Click to learn more about our sexual assault advocacy services or download this printable PDF.

-Overview and History of our Police Department Project Partnerships:
+Overview and History of how our law enforcement partnerships began:

 In 2013 the initial project began as we became involved with DVN and the Coordinated Community Response, first partnering with Speedway PD to assist officers on Baker One runs.
-Our victim advocates initially worked with local law enforcement on Baker One domestic violence calls.
-Now our victim advocates are called for all types and levels of domestic violence related calls.
+Our victim advocates worked and still do work with local law enforcement on Baker One domestic violence calls.
 Baker One is a model program that addresses domestic violence homicide and serious assault by objectively identifying high risk domestic violence victims and perpetrators with repeated police runs and offering early intervention to both the victim and the abuser.

 In Indianapolis, police jurisdictions receive special officer training regarding Baker One, domestic violence, strangulation and other training topics as they arise.
 Each police jurisdiction uses the IMPD Baker One manual that has been approved by IMPD professional standards.
 Per this manual, each jurisdiction can identify up to 25 Baker One candidates.
 In addition, IMPD maintains a database to capture all Baker One data, thus streamlining data collection and allowing the jurisdictions to be better able to collaborate on cases as domestic violence couples are often transient.